Near-critical dimers and massive SLE: Convergence of massive LERW on the triangular lattice

 \section{Convergence of massive LERW on the triangular lattice}

 In \cite{Lawler2001ConformalTrees} Lawler, Schramm and Werner proved that the scaling limit of the loop-erased random walk in a simply connected domain on the square lattice converges to radial SLE$_2$.
 While the proof is written for the LERW on the square grid, in the last chapter it is mentioned that the proof can be adapted to more general setups; the random walk on the directed triangular lattice is explicitly mentioned as an example of an \emph{irreversible} random walk to which the proof applies.
 In \cite{MakarovSmirnov} Makarov and Smirnov proposed a strategy for proving convergence of the massive LERW to massive SLE$_2$ building in part on ideas coming from Conformal Field Theory (see \cite{BauerBernardCantini09,Bauer2008LERWSLEs}).
 This strategy was then successfully followed by Chelkak and Wan in \cite{ChelkakWan}, using a framework for convergence to SLE developed by Kemppainen and Smirnov in \cite{Kemppainen2017RandomEvolutions} and a recent addition \cite{Karrila2018LimitsCurves} by Karilla.
 We show in this section that the arguments of Chelkak and Wan in \cite{ChelkakWan} can be adapted to the directed triangular lattice which will imply a proof of Theorem \ref{T:massiveLERWtriangular}.
-The key difficulty is the lack of reversibility, which is used in several important places in \cite{ChelkakWan}; see in particular Proposition \ref{prop: green convergence} which is the heart of the proof.
-A more general (but somewhat less explicit) proof, based instead on the Yadin--Yehudayoff approach \cite{YadinYehudayoffLERWconvergence} to universality of the scaling limit of loop-erased random walk, will be given in Section \ref{S:LERW_general}.
+The additional difficulty here is the lack of reversibility, which is crucially used to derive a discrete ``resolvent identity'' and is the heart of the proof in \cite{ChelkakWan}; see in particular Proposition \ref{prop: green convergence} below.
+We note that a more general proof (but requiring quite a bit more work) will be given in Section \ref{S:LERW_general}, so that this section could be skipped by the reader.

+In order to stay close to the notations of \cite{ChelkakWan} we will use, in this section only, the notation $\P^{(m)}$ (instead of $\P^{(\rho)}$) for the massive random walk which dies with probability $m^2 \delta^2/2 $ at each step; likewise partition functions will be denoted e.g. by $Z^{(m)}$, as we will see below.